UoS-SNe/CoCo/README.md

-# CoCo - v0.4.1
+# CoCo - v0.4.2
 Core Collapse Supernovae templates

 Code still in VERY active development - Full release will be available shortly.

-Originally developed by Natasha Karpenka,
+Originally designed by Natasha Karpenka.

-and reimplemented by Szymon Prajs (S.Prajs@soton.ac.uk)
+Developed and implemented by Szymon Prajs (S.Prajs@soton.ac.uk).

 Currently maintained by Szymon Prajs and Rob Firth

-## Only LCFit and SpecFit are currently implemented due to large backend changes!
+## LCFit, SpecFit and SpecPhase are currently implemented.